-On September 9, 2011 the Company entered into a new collaboration agreement with Siemens to develop coagulation related products for hospital point-of-care and ambulatory care coagulation markets.
-In addition to an up-front, non-refundable payment of US\$3 million; the Company may receive up to six payments from Siemens upon the achievement of certain defined milestones relating to feasibility, regulatory submissions and the launch of the products to be developed.
+On September 9, 2011 the Company entered into a new Collaboration Agreement with Siemens to develop coagulation related products for hospital point-of-care and ambulatory care coagulation markets.
+In addition to an up-front, non-refundable payment of A\$2,961,245 (equivalent to US\$3 million); the Company may receive up to six payments from Siemens upon the achievement of certain defined milestones.
+These six milestones relate to feasibility, regulatory submissions and the launch of the products to be developed.
 The Company has concluded that the up-front payment is not a separate unit of accounting and recorded the amount as deferred revenue to be recognized as revenue across other deliverables in the arrangement with Siemens based upon the Company's best estimate of selling price.
 The deliverables related to each milestone are considered substantive and are not priced at a significant incremental discount to the other deliverables.
 As the achievement of the milestones is contingent upon a future event, the revenue for each deliverable will be recognized as the contingencies are met and the consideration becomes fixed and determinable.